paulheading/paulh_next/markdown/about.md

 Hey 👋 I'm Paul, a Front End Developer and Designer.

-I've been a Developer since 2020 and a Designer since... let's say 10 years.
-I currently work in the **Digital Products** team at the [Barbican](https://barbican.org.uk) and spend my time building/drawing better website-based experiences for the people there.
+I've been a Developer since 2020 and a Designer for over 10 years.
+I work in the **Digital Products** team at the [Barbican](https://barbican.org.uk) and spend my time building/drawing better website-based experiences.

 > Before 2020, I worked as a [Designer](https://www.creativelivesinprogress.com/article/paul-heading) 👨‍🎨 in the Barbican [Design Team](https://www.creativelivesinprogress.com/article/barbican).